Bridge-RAG: An Abstract Bridge Tree Based Retrieval Augmented Generation Algorithm: Methodology

 \subsection{Context Generation with Entity-Abstract-Chunk Bridge}

-Our context generation process leverages the hierarchical abstract structure and the Cuckoo Filter to achieve both high accuracy and efficiency.
+Our context generation process leverages the hierarchical abstract tree together with the integrated Cuckoo Filter to achieve both high accuracy and efficiency.
 The workflow demonstrates a bridging mechanism that connects query entities to abstracts and then to specific document chunks, where abstracts serve as the crucial intermediate layer.

 The workflow consists of five steps: (1) \textbf{Entity Recognition}: Key entities are identified using entity recognition techniques (e.g., SpaCy).
-(2) \textbf{Entity-to-Abstract Lookup}: The Cuckoo Filter locates abstracts containing each entity via O(1) lookup, returns the block linked list pointer, and increments the entity's temperature.
-(3) \textbf{Hierarchical Context Enrichment}: We trace parent-child relationships to expand the abstract set based on max hierarchy depth, retrieving parent and child abstracts up to several levels.
-(4) \textbf{Abstract-to-Chunk Bridge}: We retrieve all chunks associated with the expanded abstract set, where each abstract is linked to 5 chunks.
+(2) \textbf{Entity-to-Abstract Lookup}: For each recognized entity, the integrated Cuckoo Filter from CFT-RAG~\citep{li2026cftrag} is queried, returning the set of abstracts that contain it and updating its access counter.
+(3) \textbf{Hierarchical Context Enrichment}: We trace parent-child relationships to expand the abstract set, retrieving parent and child abstracts up to a configurable maximum depth $d$.
+(4) \textbf{Abstract-to-Chunk Bridge}: We retrieve all chunks associated with the expanded abstract set, where each abstract is linked to $n$ chunks.
 (5) \textbf{Similarity-based Selection}: We compute cosine similarity between query embedding $\mathbf{q}$ and chunk embeddings $\mathbf{c}_j$:

 We then select the top-$k$ chunks $\mathcal{C}_{\text{top-k}}$ with the highest similarity scores: